edmoconnor/strava-app/README.md

-"Strava Clone"
+"# Strava Clone",;
-"View the demo at https://stravaclone01.herokuapp.com"
+"# View the demo at https://stravaclone01.herokuapp.com"